-The Faculty of Graduate Studies and Research provides funds to students in financial need who require assistance to conduct or disseminate their research.
-The fund may cover a portion of the cost related to research activities such as field travel and supplies, longdistance telephone charges, questionnaire publication, translation, mailing, and the cost of copying journal articles.
+The Faculty of Graduate and Postdoctoral Affairs provides funds to students in financial need who require assistance to conduct or disseminate their research.
+The fund may cover a portion of the cost related to research activities such as field travel and supplies, long-distance telephone charges, questionnaire publication, translation, mailing, and the cost of copying journal articles.
 In addition, it may cover costs related to attend a scholarly conference at which the graduate student is presenting a paper.
 The fund is intended to cover modest costs where other sources of support are not available.
-Costs not covered under this bursary include: costs associated with interview subjects, honoraria, the cost of copying the graduate thesis, and attendance at scholarly conferences where no paper is being presented.
+Costs not covered under this bursary include: costs associated with interview subjects, honoraria, the cost of copying your graduate thesis, and attendance at scholarly conferences where no paper is being presented.

-The bursary account contains a limited amount of fund.
 Approval of each application is dependent on the availability of funds.
 It is not possible to fund all applications in any given term.
 Applications are considered on a case-by-case and first-come-first served basis.
 Students are restricted to one application and one conference per academic year (September to August).
-The maximum bursary is \$1,200 for students travelling to international conferences and \$600 for students travelling within Canada.

-Information on deadlines, application and eligibility requirements are available on the Faculty of Graduate Studies and Research website at www.carleton.ca/graduate-studies.
+Information on deadlines, application and eligibility requirements are available on the Faculty of Graduate and Postdoctoral Affairs website at carleton.ca/fgpa.